Sable/matwably/performance/expression_tree_opt.md

 ```matlab
 function f(e)
     a = 3/e
     disp(c)
 end

 ```
 Here, we do not track `e` further and leave it as it is.
+Unless there is a re-definition of `e`

 How about when an expression is part of a while loop?
 ```matlab